Cirzen/start-wsb/README.md

 Here, we demonstrate using this combination to install:
 * [Chocolatey](https://www.chocolatey.org)
 * [PowerShell 7 preview](https://github.com/PowerShell/PowerShell) (To take advantage of Foreach -Parallel)
-* Followed by any number of desired source packages (in parallel)
+* Followed by any number of desired source packages (in parallel using choco and PS7)

 # How to use
 * Clone the repo or otherwise download to your system.